William Goldman: Joseph E. Levine

 Goldman had a happier experience when hired by Joseph E. Levine to write A Bridge Too Far (1977) based on the book by Cornelius Ryan.
 Goldman later wrote a promotional book, Story of A Bridge Too Far (1977), as a favor to Levine, and signed a three-film contract with the producer worth $1.5 million.

 He wrote a novel about Hollywood, Tinsel (1979), which sold well.
 He wrote two more films for Levine, The Sea Kings and Year of the Comet, but did not write a third.
 He did a script about Tom Horn; Mr. Horn (1979), was filmed for TV.

 Goldman was the original screenwriter for the film version of Tom Wolfe's novel The Right Stuff; director Philip Kaufman wrote his own screenplay without using Goldman's material, because Kaufman wanted to include Chuck Yeager as a character; Goldman did not.

 He wrote a number of other screenplays around this time, including The Ski Bum; a musical adaptation of Grand Hotel (1932) that was going to be directed by Norman Jewison; and Rescue, the story of the rescue of Electronic Data Systems employees during the Iranian Revolution.
 None were made into films.

 Adventures in the Screen Trade and the "Leper Period"

 After several of his screenplays were not filmed, Goldman found himself in less demand as a screenwriter.
 He published a memoir about his professional life in Hollywood, Adventures in the Screen Trade (1983), which summed up the entertainment industry in the opening sentence of the book, "Nobody knows anything."

 He focused on novels: Control (1982), The Silent Gondoliers (1983), The Color of Light (1984), Heat (1985), and Brothers (1986).
-The latter, a sequel to Marathon Man, was Goldman's last published novel.
+The last, a sequel to Marathon Man, was Goldman's last published novel.